NebbGroup/docs.qlarm.com/content/glossary/_index.md

 ###### Endpoint
 A connection to a data source from where to get data.
 The endpoint can be of types OPC UA (using the Qlarm Edge Client); IoT Gateway (using MQTT directly).
 An endpoint belong to a tenant and have a separate Scope defined.
 Endpoints have a number of tags defined, and attributes like Location, Time Zone, Geographic properties.
 ###### Event
-"An occurance (event) defined by a given condition and corresponding actions.
+An occurance (event) defined by a given condition and corresponding actions.
 Examples:
 Condition: Room temperature is over 30 °C
-Action: Send an SMS to the janitor."
+Action: Send an SMS to the janitor.
 ###### Event Defintion
 The definition of an event with its name, conditions, actions, and parameters.
 Found under Qlarm -> Configuration -> Events.
 ###### Event Instance
-"When an event has been triggered, an Event Instance is created.
+When an event has been triggered, an Event Instance is created.
 The Event Instance will remain active until the event condition reverts to false.
 There can only be one Event Instance active at any time (see Tag Set).
 An event instance can have these states:
 Created - when the condition becomes true;
 In Grace Period - a defined waiting period before any actions are executed;